- Special Sections

 Goodin said the increase was aided by reduced license fees implemented after the U.S. Treasury Department took over the licensing responsibility a decade ago.
 It means more money for the federal government as Goodin will be taxed $13.50 for each gallon he makes.

 Two major barriers to entry in the distillery business are expense and time.
 Goodin estimates establishment of Boundary Oak Distillery will cost half a million dollars.
 Making bourbon also requires aging the alcohol in oak barrels, which provide flavor and the brown color.
 That equals money going out but no income for years.

-That’s why Goodin decided to market moonshine, the clear corn liquor right out of the fermentation tanks.
-He’ll be selling 120-proof ‘shine commercially through a wholesaler in traditional mason jars.
+That’s why Goodin decided to market moonshine, the clear liquor right out of the copper still.
+He’ll be selling 120-proof ‘shine commercially through a wholesaler in traditional Mason jars.

 He plans to purchase corn locally and initially operate with five or fewer employees — most family members.
 The first batch still awaits a state permit, although he said typically that approval quickly follows the federal license he received last week.

 There is one unique element in his distillery that Goodin expects eventually will attract notoriety among bourbon experts.

 He personally crafted the fermentation tanks, where yeast is introduced, using his concrete products background.
 While bourbon typically is fermented in stainless steel vats, his liquor will be processed in concrete tubs more common among winemakers.